 The overall drainage report procedure, future maintenance processes and grant eligibility were generally reviewed with the owners.
-They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources & Forestry (M.N.R.F.), Ministry of Environment, Conservation & Parks (M.E.C.P.) and the Essex Region Conservation Authority (E.R.C.A.).
-We further discussed bridge maintenance, sizing, and material of the proposed bridge, suggesting that a corrugated steel pipe might be employed similar to the bridges a short distance upstream and downstream.
+They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources and Forestry (M.N.R.F.), Ministry of Environment, Conservation and Parks (M.E.C.P.) and the Essex Region Conservation Authority (E.R.C.A.).
+We further discussed bridge maintenance, sizing, and material of the proposed bridge, suggesting that an aluminized corrugated steel pipe would likely be employed for cost effectiveness.
+Ms. Dean advised the owners that they may contact the Town Drainage Department or the engineer if any questions come up on the project.
+All affected owners will be mailed a copy of the drainage report when the notice for the Consideration meeting is sent out.